oraichain/myduckserver/README.md

 ### Already Using DuckDB?

 Already have a DuckDB file?
 You can seamlessly bootstrap MyDuck Server with it.
 See our [DuckDB file bootstrapping guide](docs/tutorial/bootstrap.md) for more details.

+### Backup and Restore via Object Storage
+If you want to backup and restore your MyDuck Server database to/from object storage, follow our [backup and restore guide](docs/tutorial/backup-restore.md) for detailed instructions.

 ### LLM Integration